The Ultimate Ignition Poker Review

 Even fixed-limit and Omaha fill up

-Ignition Poker also offers quick-fold poker called Zone Poker that is busy at all times.
+Ignition Poker also offers quick-fold poker called Zone Poker, which is busy at all times.

 There are more than 50 players (the software only ever lists the total players as 50+) at each limit up to the $.50/1 NL level around the clock, which is enough to keep the next hand instantaneous.

-Tournament traffic is very good with almost every guaranteed event drawing 400 players and the largest guarantees like the Sunday $100K drawing almost $1,000.
+Tournament traffic is very good with almost every guaranteed event drawing 400 players.
+The largest guarantees like the Sunday $100K draw almost 1,000 players.